aj-ruggles/ColorMatchingGame/README.md

 5. This was created as an example for CS 371 UAHuntsville
 6. Added Score TitleBar to make this more interesting.

 This was for pure fun.
-I first attempt at lua.
+My first attempt at lua.